The Impact of Fuzzy Dark Matter Dynamics on the Accumulation and Fragmentation of Primordial Gas

+{ Despite this conceptual shift and the mounting observational evidence, it is premature to fully exclude the $m_\mathrm{a} \sim \SI{e-22}{\eV}$ regime as a physical possibility, because the observational landscape for dwarf galaxies remains complex.
+While some systems suggest high $m_a$ bounds, other recent analyses of dark matter-dominated dwarf populations continue to find evidence favouring $m_\mathrm{a} \sim \SI{e-22}{\eV}$ mass range \citep{Indjin2026, Korshynska2026}.
+This suggests that the observational signatures of FDM may be highly sensitive to the specific evolutionary history of individual haloes.
+Moreover, FDM with $m_\mathrm{a} \sim \SI{e-22}{\eV}$ remains a highly appealing and widely studied dark matter scenario owing to its unique, testable predictions arising from fundamental physics \citep{Hui2017, Chowdhury2023, May2023, Mocz2023, Liu2023, Shen2024, Liao2025, Eberhardt2025, Alvarez2025, Nadler2025} as well as the limiting case of Mixed Dark Matter (MDM) models in which FDM comprises a fraction of dark matter \citep{Schwabe2020, Lague2024, Dome2025, Wang2026}.
+Motivated by these considerations, we simulate monolithic FDM in the $m_{\mathrm{a}} = \SIrange{1e-22}{7e-22}{\eV}$ range to explore the interplay between wave-driven dynamics and primordial collapsing gas.
+Further motivation is provided in Section \ref{sec:motivation} of this paper.}

-FDM consists of ultra-light bosonic particles, often identified as ultra-light axions, with masses on the order of \SI{e-22}{\eV} \citep{Hu2000, Marsh2014, Ferreira2021}.
+{In the classical monolithic} FDM {scenario, the DM} consists of ultra-light bosonic particles, often identified as ultra-light axions, with masses on the order of \SI{e-22}{\eV} \citep{Hu2000, Marsh2014, Ferreira2021, Chavanis2025}.
 These particles are similar to those derived from the axion theory initially developed to solve the strong CP problem in quantum chromodynamics.
 The extremely low mass of FDM particles results in macroscopic wave effects, where their de Broglie wavelength is on $\sim \si{\kpc}$ scales, comparable to the sizes of dwarf galaxies.
-The wavelike nature of FDM introduces novel dynamics into the behaviour of dark matter on astrophysical scales; the very large de Broglie scale provides a \qmarks{quantum pressure} that naturally smooths central cusps and suppresses the formation of (sub-)haloes below a certain mass threshold.
+The wavelike nature of FDM introduces novel dynamics into the behaviour of dark matter on astrophysical scales: the very large de Broglie scale provides \qmarks{quantum pressure} that naturally smooths central cusps and suppresses the formation of (sub-)haloes below a certain mass threshold.

-To date, there have been many studies that investigate the large scale properties of FDM cosmologies, both with and without gas \citep[e.\,g.][]{Woo2009, Schive2014, Veltmaat2018, Mocz2017, Mocz2019, Mocz2020, May2021, May2023, Dome2023b, Dome2023, Dome2024}.
-However, few studies have captured the smaller-scale effects of the FDM dynamics on the collapsing gas and subsequent star formation, which we consider in this paper.

-The allowed parameter space for FDM remains a subject of active debate.
-In terms of cosmology, while some measurements of the Lyman-$\alpha$ forest power spectrum \citep{Irsic2017} and Milky Way satellite counts \citep{Nadler2021} suggest tighter lower limits on the axion mass ($m_{\mathrm{a}} \gtrsim \SI{e-21}{\eV}$), others, particularly those focusing on the diversity of rotation curves in low-surface-brightness galaxies \citep{Benito2025} or the core-density profiles of dwarf spheroids \citep{Burkert2020}, find that lighter masses ($m_{\mathrm{a}} \sim \SI{e-22}{\eV}$) remain better suited to resolving CDM's small-scale issues.
-On smaller scales, probes such as the dynamical heating of stars yield even more stringent lower bounds ($m_{\mathrm{a}} \gtrsim \SI{e-19}{\eV}$, see below).
-This ongoing tension underscores the importance of examining how FDM physics manifests in the baryonic sector to find new ways of distinguishing between these models.